Dosage compensation and meiotic sex chromosome inactivation are maintained in the absence of selection

 Abstract

-Dosage compensation (DC) and meiotic sex chromosome inactivation (MSCI) are key mechanisms regulating gene expression from the X chromosome in male-heterogametic species.
+Dosage compensation and meiotic sex chromosome inactivation (MSCI) are key mechanisms regulating gene expression from the X chromosome in male-heterogametic species.
 While the convergent evolution of these mechanisms is well-documented, their evolutionary fate under relaxed selection remains poorly understood.
-Here, we test whether DC and MSCI persist in the absence of selection by investigating three independently derived parthenogenetic species of Timema stick insects that occasionally produce rare males.
+Here, we test whether dosage compensation and MSCI persist in the absence of selection by investigating three independently derived parthenogenetic species of Timema stick insects that occasionally produce rare males.
 Using chromosome-level genome assemblies, RNA-seq from multiple tissues, and immunocytochemistry, we find that dosage compensation in somatic tissues and meiotic X inactivation are conserved despite the absence of selective pressure in all-female lineages.
 Surprisingly, expression data and cytological markers indicate that MSCI signatures are even stronger in parthenogenetic males, a pattern driven by prolonged autosomal transcription during meiosis.
-These results indicate that X-targeting DC and MSCI mechanisms are either weakly selected against or evolutionarily constrained, while autosomal mis-expressing during meiosis occurs rapidly following the relaxation of selection, shedding light on the stability of X chromosome regulation.
+These results indicate that X-targeting dosage compensation and MSCI mechanisms are either weakly selected against or evolutionarily constrained, while autosomal mis-expressing during meiosis occurs rapidly following the relaxation of selection, shedding light on the stability of X chromosome regulation.

 Article activity feed